Geodefi/Portal-Eth/contracts/modules/Readme.md

    - Operators can act faulty in many different ways.
 To prevent such actions,
    - Telescope regulates them with well defined limitations.
    - Currently only issue is the fee theft, meaning operators have not
-   - used the withdrawal contract for miner fees or MEV boost.
+   - used the withdrawal package for miner fees or MEV boost.
    - There can be other restrictions in the future.

 3. **Continous Data from Beacon chain**: Price Merkle Root & Balances Merkle Root &